dpays/beem/docs/apidefinitions.rst

 .. code-block:: python

-    from beem.discussions import Query, Comment_discussions_by_payout
+    from dpaygo.discussions import Query, Comment_discussions_by_payout
     q = Query(limit=10)
     for h in Comment_discussions_by_payout(q):
         print(h)